Boko Haram insurgency

 The insurgents were driven back during the 2015 West African offensive by a Nigeria-led coalition of African and Western countries, forcing the Islamists to retreat into Sambisa Forest and bases at Lake Chad.
 Discontent about various issues consequently grew among Boko Haram.
-Dissidents among the movement allied themselves with IS' central command and challenged Shekau's leadership, resulting in a violent split of the insurgents.
+Dissidents among the movement allied themselves with ISWAP's central command and challenged Shekau's leadership, resulting in a violent split of the insurgents.
 Since then, Shekau and his group are generally referred to as "Boko Haram", whereas the dissidents continued to operate as ISWAP under Abu Musab al-Barnawi.
 The two factions consequently fought against each other while waging insurgencies against the local governments.
-After a period of reversals, Boko Haram and ISWAP launched new offensives in 2018 and 2019, again growing in strength.
+After a period of reversals, Boko Haram and ISWAP launched offensives in 2018 and 2019, again growing in strength.

 When Boko Haram's insurgency was at its peak in the mid-2010s, it was the world's deadliest terrorist organization in terms of the number of people it killed.
-In a bid to ensure dialog between government and the deadly sect, the President Jonathan administration set up a committee to grant an amnesty to Boko Haram.
-Some details of the amnesty includes granting of pardons to Boko Haram fighters and also listening to different ethnic groups under the sect with a bid to ending violence.
+In a bid to ensure dialog between the government and the deadly sect, the Jonathan administration set up a committee to grant amnesty to Boko Haram.
+Some details of the amnesty include the granting of pardons to Boko Haram fighters and also listening to different ethnic groups under the sect in a bid to end violence.
 This amnesty was rejected by the sect in an audio broadcast that was sent by its leader on the grounds that they are fighting to create an Islamic state in Nigeria's predominantly Muslim north and that it is the government that is committing atrocities against Muslims.

-In May 2021, ISWAP attacked and overran Boko Haram militants in the Sambisa Forest and the leader of Boko Haram Shekau was killed during the fighting, reportedly using a suicide vest.
-In August, Abu Musab al-Barnawi, the leading commander of ISWAP, was killed.
+In May 2021, ISWAP attacked and overran Boko Haram militants in the Sambisa Forest and Shekau was killed during the fighting, reportedly using a suicide vest.
+In August, al-Barnawi was killed.
 After Shekau's death masses of Boko Haram militants surrendered while others defected to ISWAP.
-According to the Nigerian Defence Forces, as of April 5, 2022, a total of 51,114 rebels and families, consisting of 11,398 men, 15,381 women, and 24,335 children, have surrendered.
-This number has risen to over 100,000 in July 2023.
+According to the Nigerian Defence Forces, by July 2023 over 100,000 rebels and their family members surrendered.
 A commander of the Joint Task Force expressed optimism that the Boko Haram crisis would end very soon, while advising the troops not to rest or give the terrorists a chance to recuperate, reorganise and start carrying out attacks, saying, "We are almost there, so let's maintain the momentum."